 There are fees for not returning your plate if your insurance lapsed – and they go up each time your coverage lapses.

-The more times you let your coverage lapse, the higher the fee.
+If you let your insurance lapse more than once, the fees will be headed up.
 The NCDMV assesses penalties for lapsed coverage based on the number of prior lapses a registered owner has had on their vehicle within three years.